guhkun13/gmtg/readme.md

 > `how many Credits is pish tegj Iron?`
 >> Output: "pish tegj Iron is 782 Credits"

+> `Does pish tegj glob glob Iron has more Credits than glob glob Gold ?`
+>> Output: "pish tegj glob glob Iron  has less Credits than glob prok Gold"

+> `Is glob prok larger than pish pish?`
+>> Output: "glob prok is smaller than pish pish"

+> `how much wood could a woodchuck chuck if a woodchuck could chuck wood ?`
+>> Output: "I have no idea what you are talking about"

 ## How It Works
 1. **Currency Registration**: Map galactic terms to Roman numerals.
+1. **Mineral Registration**: Map Mineral name to galactic currencies
-1. **Credit Calculation**: Use the Roman numeral equivalents to calculate the value of minerals in credits.
+1. **Credit Calculation**: Use the Roman numeral equivalents to calculate the value of minerals in terms of Credits.
-1. **Query Answering**: Based on the stored values and conversions, the system can answer various user queries regarding the galactic currency or mineral credits.
+1. **Query Answering**: Based on the stored values and conversions, the system can answer various user queries regarding the galactic currency or mineral credits, like how much is the galactic currencies in terms of Roman Numeral and how many Credits is a Mineral.
+1. **Currencies Comparison**: Compare between currencies using smaller/larger comparisons
+1. **Credit Mineral Comparison**: Compare the value of mineral in terms of Credits using more/less comparisons

 ### Roman Numeral Conversion